 So we have our BCIR pouch inside of me in my lower abdomen holding my liquid poop under restriction of a valve.
 We also have this stoma deal that is where the poop will exit from.
-The stoma, can look very different depending on your own body.
 Though the design is the same, the stoma can look different for everybody.
-In general, it's about the size of a quarter, looks pink or red (intestines have lots of capillaries at the surface).
-I've seen pictures of stomas that are raised and look deep red, however mine is quite subtle, almost looks like a 1.5 inch fold in my skin, and the stoma is flush to the rest of abdomen and nothing protrudes.
-I could be wearing tight Speedos and no one would have any idea I have a stoma under those sexy Speedos.
+In general, it’s about the size of a quarter, looks pink or red (intestines have lots of capillaries at the surface).
+I’ve seen pictures of stomas that are raised and look deep red, however mine is quite subtle, almost looks like a 1.5 inch fold in my skin, and the stoma is flush to the rest of abdomen and nothing protrudes.
+I could be wearing tight Speedos and no one would have any idea I have a stoma under those sexy shorts.

 Once the pouch is empty, pull out the catheter, and wash up.
-You clean the stoma with a few dabs of the toliet paper.
-Now you're good to go!
+You clean the stoma with a few dabs of the toilet paper.
+Now you’re good to go!